bengras/goboek.nl/content/blog/010_rtems_beagle.md

 Requirements
 ------------
   * Target Hardware: Beagleboard XM, Beaglebone white, or beaglebone black.
 Original Beagleboard (plain)  and beaglebone green should also work but I haven't personally tested that.
+If you don't have any hardware, you can also run the beagleboard xm in an emulator which will be built for you automatically in this procedure.
   * Peripherals: a way to power the target (sometimes USB will do); a micro-sd card to boot from (beaglebones)
   * Console cable: we talk to the target using a serial console.
 This is highly target-dependent.
      * For the beagleboard XM, you need a way to talk to a regular db9 serial port.